k3ssen/SymfonyVuetified/README.md

 Have a look at the components in /assets/components/Form and you'll notice that most of these aren't more complex than the example above.

-> **Note:** The form components are an example implementation to help get started.
-> They haven't been perfectly refined for all kinds of different forms, so you may need to do
-> some tweaking to make it suitable for your own project.